The 6 best business credit cards for travel in August 2026

 Key benefits for business travelers

-• Robust rewards: Earn 7x points on rideshare services like Uber and Lyft, 4x on all travel booked through Brex, 3x on restaurants, and 2x on software subscriptions.
+- **Robust rewards: **Earn 7x points on rideshare services like Uber and Lyft, 4x on flights and prepaid hotels booked through Brex travel, 3x on restaurants, and 2x on software subscriptions.
 These multipliers target holistic business travel spending, not just flights and hotels.

 Who this card is best for